readablesystems/sto/pcode.md

    We call these requirements *CU-enabling*.
 A CU `nv` may be installed on top of any version that CU-enables it.

-   CU-enabling must be checked dynamically, so for efficiency, it must be fast to compute.
+   CU-enabling must be checked dynamically, so it must be fast to compute.
 In our implementation, *any non-deleted version* CU-enables all possible CUs on the same object.
 This means, in turn, that *any CU* CU-enables all possible CUs on the same object.
+CU-enablement is checked for pending versions as well as committed versions.

-   To ensure transactional correctness, we check cu-enabling in the execution phase and in the locking phase.
-We also ensure that, once `nv` is in the version chain, no other version is inserted that cu-disables `nv`.
+   To ensure transactional correctness, we check CU-enablement in the execution phase and in the locking phase.
+We also ensure that, once `nv` is in the version chain, no other version is inserted that CU-disables `nv`.

 ## Algorithms

+A version can have one of the following states (`v.state`):
+* ABORTED — ignored, will be garbage collected eventually
+* PENDING — transaction not yet committed/aborted
+* COMMITTED — transaction definitely committed

+Versions also have a `v.cu` field, which is true for CU versions and false for full versions, and a `v.deleted` field, which indicates whether the version is an absent record.

+Pending versions can be locked, indicated by `v.locked`.
+It is possible to atomically release the lock, change the state, and change `v.cu`.

 The function `v->cu_enables(vcu)` takes two versions.
 It requires that `v.wts() < vcu.wts()`, and that `vcu` is a CU.
 It returns true if `v`